derickongeri/MISLAND/source/Service/Service_Guide.rst

 .. note::
-   On the current release of the OSS NORTH-AFRICA STATES LDMS, forest loss from Hansen Global forest change dataset can only be computed for small areas.
+   On the current release of the MISLAND-North Africa, forest loss from Hansen Global forest change dataset can only be computed for small areas.

 To compute forest loss using the Hansen Global forest change dataset;